Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

 \section{Orbits and their properties}

-\begin{definition}{functions $o$ and $o^{-1}$} By $o(i)$ we denote the first point starting from $i$ in the positive direction such that $(i,o(i))$ is feasible.
-By $o^{-1}(i)$ we denote the first point starting from $i$ in the negative direction such that $(o^{-1}(i),i)$ is feasible. \end{definition}
+\begin{definition}[Functions $o^+$ and $o^-$] By $o^+, o^- : P \rightarrow P$ we denote functions, such that $o^+(i)$ is the first point $j$ starting from $i$ in the positive direction with $(i,j)$ being feasible, and $o^-(i)$ is the first point $j$ starting from $i$ in the negative direction with $(i,j)$ being feasible. \end{definition}

-As we assume that the given point set is balanced, Lemma~\ref{lem:MatchingAlwaysPossible} guarantees that both $o$ and $o^{-1}$ are well-defined.
-Let us also point out that the chosen notation is appropriate, as we will later show, as part of Property~\ref{prp:O-1BijectionInverse}, that $o^{-1}$ is the inverse function of $o$.